dsilverberg95/dynamic_tuna/README.md

 ---

-## 🌟 Bayesian Optimziation at a Glance
+## 🌻 Bayesian Optimization at a Glance

 - **Dynamic Sampling**: Control the exploration-exploitation tradeoff with flexible `n_ei_function` parameters.